ASNA/SunFarm/docs/data-files-used.md

 ~~~

 ## Assumption
-This Guide assumes that your have a Microsoft SQL Installation and have migrated (or obtained a copy of the migrated data) from the Legacy Sample Customer Application
+This Guide assumes that your have a Microsoft SQL Installation and have migrated (or obtained a copy of the migrated data) from the Legacy Sample Customer Application.

 <br>
 <br>